Year of Call:

 - Cheney Prize for the Arts and Social Sciences (Wadham College, Oxford University, 2005)

 Katarina Sydow is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
-If you are not satisfied with the service he provides please click here.
+If you are not satisfied with the service provided, please click here.

 Areas of Law